Joppeur/PowerShell-scripts/README.md

 - Line 27: Change -y / -n flag to tell ffmpeg to automatically overwrite (or not to) existing .srt files.
 Default is -y.
 - Line 45: Change regex to remove all font formatting, or just to remove font bold tags and font size.
 Regex for both are on the line below.

+NOTE: May work with other containers/video files, but not tested.
 ## simple-filesort

 A PowerShell script to sort .jpeg and .mp4 files to folders per year and month.
 Videos will be placed in their own folder.